logiquebox/chapter-leads-hub/.github/ISSUE_TEMPLATE/event-issue.md

 ---

-> Before you start, please follow the issue title format and assign yourself to this issue.
+> Before you start, please follow the issue title format and assign yourself and your co-lead(s) to this issue.

 > If the event is a multiple date event, only add the starting date in the title.